 The marriage finally becomes legal when the marriage certificate is signed by the correct parties and becomes internationally recognised when sent to the Department of Foreign Affairs to obtain the “Apostille Seal”.

-Witnesses & Marriage Celebrant
+Witnesses and Marriage Celebrant

 During your wedding ceremony, you will both sign all copies of your marriage certificate.
 You also need two witnesses and your certificate to be endorsed by a celebrant or minister.